 Default Payment Method

-This option allows you to set the default payment method that will be displayed for customers if you are using more than one payment type in our plugin.
-So, if for example, you use all three payment types, you can choose that PayPal is selected by default.
+This option allows you to set the default payment method that will be displayed for customers if you are using more than one payment method in your plugin.
+So, if for example, you use all three payment options, you can choose PayPal to be the default one.

 If you allow the on-site payment method, your customers will be able to pay for booked appointments in cash when they come to the appointment.
 If all other payment methods are disabled, this method will be enabled by default.

 This option allows customers to pay appointments directly with PayPal (debit/credit card or PayPal balance).
 First, you need to enable the “PayPal service”, after that you can choose if you would like to use PayPal in sandbox mode or not.
 PayPal “Sandbox Mode” is a testing environment that mimics the live PayPal production environment and should only be used for testing purpose.

 To set your PayPal Sandbox setting simply follow the next steps: